Adaptive Kernel Selection for Stein Variational Gradient Descent: Introduction

 \subsection{Related work.}

-Since its introduction~\cite{SVGD}, SVGD has become a widely used tool for approximate Bayesian inference in a range of machine learning applications~\cite{DBLP:conf/uai/LiuRLP17,DBLP:conf/iclr/MessaoudMXP0CC24,DBLP:conf/nips/PuGHLHC17,DBLP:journals/tsp/KassabS22}.
+Since its introduction~\citep{SVGD}, SVGD has become a widely used tool for approximate Bayesian inference in a range of machine learning applications~\citep{DBLP:conf/uai/LiuRLP17,DBLP:conf/iclr/MessaoudMXP0CC24,DBLP:conf/nips/PuGHLHC17,DBLP:journals/tsp/KassabS22}.
 Recent work has made substantial progress in understanding the theoretical underpinnings of SVGD.
-Mean-field convergence has been analyzed in both continuous-time~\cite{LLN2019,Duncan2019OnTG,NEURIPS2020_16f8e136} and discrete-time~\cite{NEURIPS20203202111c,pmlr-v162-salim22a} settings, while finite-particle convergence rates have been established under various assumptions~\cite{balasubramanian2024improvedfiniteparticleconvergencerates,NEURIPS2023_54e5d7af}.
-The SVGD dynamics have also been connected to gradient flows on probability distribution spaces~\cite{DBLP:conf/nips/Liu17,Duncan2019OnTG}, drawing analogy to~\cite{VariationalFormulationFokker}.
+Mean-field convergence has been analyzed in both continuous-time~\citep{LLN2019,Duncan2019OnTG,NEURIPS2020_16f8e136} and discrete-time~\citep{NEURIPS20203202111c,pmlr-v162-salim22a} settings, while finite-particle convergence rates have been established under various assumptions~\citep{balasubramanian2024improvedfiniteparticleconvergencerates,NEURIPS2023_54e5d7af}.
+The SVGD dynamics have also been connected to gradient flows on probability distribution spaces~\citep{DBLP:conf/nips/Liu17,Duncan2019OnTG}, drawing analogy to~\citet{VariationalFormulationFokker}.

 The performance of SVGD depends critically on the choice of the kernel function, as it determines the interaction between particles and the overall convergence of the method (see also \cref{fig:fixed-h-1D-hist,fig:fixed-h-1D-wdists}).
-Convergence results typically refer to mean-field convergence with respect to KSD, whose relation to weak convergence depends on the selected kernel~\cite{pmlr-v70-gorham17a}.
-The commonly used median heuristic~\cite{JMLR:v13:gretton12a} provides a simple implementation but lacks theoretical justification and is known to degrade in performance as the dimensionality of the problem increases~\cite{DBLP:conf/iclr/BaEGSSWZ22,DBLP:conf/icml/ZhuoLSZCZ18,DBLP:conf/icml/WangZ018}.
-Recent work has developed tools to mitigate performance degradation in high-dimensional settings \cite{stein_newton,gong2021sliced,pmlr-v151-liu22a}.
+Convergence results typically refer to mean-field convergence with respect to KSD, whose relation to weak convergence depends on the selected kernel~\citep{pmlr-v70-gorham17a}.
+The commonly used median heuristic~\citep{JMLR:v13:gretton12a} provides a simple implementation but lacks theoretical justification and is known to degrade in performance as the dimensionality of the problem increases~\citep{DBLP:conf/iclr/BaEGSSWZ22,DBLP:conf/icml/ZhuoLSZCZ18,DBLP:conf/icml/WangZ018}.
+Recent work has developed tools to mitigate performance degradation in high-dimensional settings \citep{stein_newton,NEURIPS2019_5dcd0ddd,gong2021sliced,pmlr-v151-liu22a}.
+The algorithm has also been modified through the use of neural networks to learn the update direction \citep{langosco2022neural,ZHAO2023118975}.

-The approach most closely related to our work is~\cite{ai_stein_2023}, which introduces a mixture-of-kernels framework.
+The approach most closely related to our work is~\citet{ai_stein_2023}, which introduces a mixture-of-kernels framework.
 Their method defines a KSD for a weighted linear combination of kernels and learns the kernel weights by maximizing this multiple-kernel KSD.
 However, their approach is limited to finite kernel bases and does not explore continuous parameter optimization as proposed in our work.